riboseinc/digicert-cli/README.md

 #### Fetch a certificate

-The `fetch` interface will retrieve the certificate for any specific orders, by default it will print out the detail in the console but if we only want the `ID` then we can pass the `--quiet` flags with it.
+The `certificate fetch` command retrieves the certificate for any specific order, by default it will print out the certificate detail in the console but if we can change it by passing additional option to it.
+Like the `--quiet` flags will only return the certificate id instead of all the details

 ```sh
 $ digicert certificate fetch 123456789 --quiet